 In this seventh episode, we are going to talk about fast and clear communication as a key strategy to successfully reorganizing your business and team.
 The key here is to put yourself in the shoes of your employees.

 Many times we say that it’s best to communicate face to face, or at least on camera.
 The need to see expressions, hear tone and inflections, all of those pieces are critical when it comes to important conversations.
 However, in this instance, the goal is to ensure people have access to the information as quickly as possible.
 How long will it take you to communicate verbally with 500 people vs. emailing 500 people?
 You get the point.

-The worry and the stress of the situation is much worse than the answer.
-So provide those answers to your employees as quickly as possible.
+The worry and the stress of the situation are much worse than the answer.
+To provide those answers to your employees as quickly as possible.
 Don’t make sweeping promises in the process.
 Don’t use words like “never” or “always” as those are too strong and typically those promises get broken.
 Be honest.
 Be clear.
 And share the details around the changes.

 Don’t be disrespectful to your people by staying silent and don’t lose your top talent by failing to communicate.

-If you want to execute on this strategy before you go through a restructure, built a cadence of communication in your business that focuses on transparency, speed of communication, a main method of communication, etc. Build these now so you will have them later should you need them.
+If you want to execute this strategy before you go through a restructure, build a cadence of communication in your business that focuses on transparency, speed of communication, a main method of communication, etc. Build these now so you will have them later should you need them.